-Yesterday I learned about Alternative Prague during a four-hour walking tour through several neighborhoods in the city!
+Yesterday during a four-hour walking tour through several neighborhoods I learned about Alternative Prague!
 It was a small friendly group of 7 – three Americans, two Israelis, and two Australians.
 Our excellent guide Eliska, from Prague Alternative Tours, enlightened us on many aspects of Czech Alternative Culture and life in Prague.

 Eliska discussed the art, music, and theater scenes, Prague gentrification, and the vast impact of the 1968 Soviet Invasion on the Czech people and almost every aspect of their lives.
 She encouraged us to learn some Czech words – a difficult language, but I’m resolved to try harder and learn a few key phrases.

 1968 Soviet Invasion